COME TO THE PA FOR POST-ELECTION DISCUSSION GROUP AND DRINKS,

 We run two community HOUSES in London.
 People who are suffering or confused can live with others in these houses for extended periods, using the time spent with each other to reflect on their experiences.
 More fulfilling lives become possible as a consequence.

 The PA runs a STUDY PROGRAMME in psychotherapy.
 The one-year introductory course provides an overview of our way of working and reflects the importance we attach to philosophy.
-The one-year experiential course explores the idea of community.
+The one-year experiential course and the one-year diploma both explore the idea of community.
 The full training programme encourages independent thinking.
 In the tradition of Laing's objections to the psychiatry of his time, we foster a sceptical view of established institutions and conventional theories.

 The PA favours a creative approach to therapy that involves being ready to question the social norms that often contribute to someone's unhappiness.